Creating cost-effective solutions... Keeping you on the road...

 VSS - Vehicle Speed Sensor; a sensor which provides the vehicle speed input to the ECM & IKE

-WBLS - Wide Band Lambda Sensor; an O2 sensor which provides a linear output for Lambda
+WBO2 - Wide Band Oxygen Sensor; an O2 sensor which provides a linear output current from

 WOT - Wide Open Throttle; the maximum open position of a throttle body